directus/directus/docs/getting-started/quickstart.md

 == NPM Installation

-For quick prototyping, you can initialize a new Directus project using the CLI command: `npm init directus-project`.
+For quick prototyping and local developments, you can initialize a new Directus project using the CLI command:
+`npm init directus-project`.

 This will prompt you to choose a database client and path.
 You'll also create your first admin user.